mtgagliano/mtgagliano.github.io/_posts/2017-09-27-investing-in-bitcoin.md

 ## Dollar-Cost Averaging

 Buy low, sell high?
 Easier said than done.
 In the post-mainstream world of Bitcoin with skyrocketing valuations, it’s easy to believe the get-rich-quick ship has sailed.
 Well, it has.
-But that’s okay when thinking LONG-TERM.
+But that’s okay when thinking *long-term*.

 Could this be the height of the market in the short-term?
 Quite possibly.
 But considering the real potential for adoption and use at critical mass, Bitcoin has barely scratched the surface.